top of page

 Goats are famous for “eating anything,” but in reality, finding the right goat feed and providing the proper nutrition for a thriving goat herd is complicated.

-What you should feed your goats will depend on what kind of goats you have, what products your goats provide (meat, milk or fiber), how old your goats are and what quality of pasture your farm can provide.
+What you should feed your goats will depend on what kind of goats you have, what products your goats provide (meat, milk, or fiber), how old and at what stage of life your goats are, your environment, and what quality of pasture your farm can provide.

 But first, let’s start with the basics.